Skip to Main Content

 Annotation for Standard 26

-When hyperlinking to text be descriptive.
+When hyperlinking to text, be descriptive.
 Do not say "click here" and hyperlink the phrase.
-Instead state: Select the "What is a Peer Review Library Guide (and hyperlink the description of the text or the name of the resource.).
+Instead, state: Select the "What is a Peer Review Library Guide (and hyperlink the description of the text or the name of the resource).

 Watch the Standard 27 video:

-Moukhliss, S. (n. d.).
+Moukhliss, S. (n. d.)
 Standard 27.
 Canvas Studio.

 27. The guide will indicate appropriate Creative Commons attribution and licensing.
-Standard 27 of the LGAS form

 Annotation for Standard 27